-This Blight and Substandard Study is Blighted and Substandard Area 30.
-The Study is intended to give the Grand Island Community Redevelopment Authority, Hall County Regional Planning Commission and Grand Island City Council the basis for identifying and declaring Blighted and Substandard conditions are existing within the City's jurisdiction and as allowed under Chapter 18.
-Through this process, the City and property owners will attempt to address economic and/or social liabilities which are harmful to the well-being of the entire community.
+This Blight and Substandard Study is being considered a "micro-blight" area under the definition established by the City of Grand Island.
+The Study is intended to give the Grand Island Community Redevelopment Authority, Hall County Regional Planning Commission and Grand Island City Council the basis for identifying and declaring Blighted and Substandard conditions existing within the City's jurisdiction and as allowed under Chapter 18.
+Through this process, the City and property owners will be attempting to address economic and/or social liabilities which are harmful to the well-being of the entire community.

-Figure 1 shows the study area of this report.
-A Redevelopment Plan to be submitted in the future containing, by law, definite local objectives regarding appropriate land uses, improved traffic, public transportation, public utilities, and other public improvements, and the proposed land uses and building requirements in the redevelopment area and shall include:
+The study area can be seen in Figure 1 of this report.
+A Redevelopment Plan to be submitted in the future containing, in accordance with the law, definite local objectives regarding appropriate land uses, improved traffic, public transportation, public utilities and other public improvements, and the proposed land uses and building requirements in the redevelopment area and shall include: